Pride Always Comes Before A Fall!

 Pride boiled down to the simplest terms just a simple hungry for attention, respect, and worship in all its forms.
 Maybe it sounds like innocent boasting about ourselves.
-Maybe it’s unable to say “no” to anyone because we have a very strong desire to be needed.
-Maybe it looks like obsessively thirsting for marriage or dreaming about a better marriage because you’re obviously hungry to be adored.
-Maybe it looks like being haunted by your desire for the right car or the right house or the right title at work: all because you seek the applause that comes from men, instead of God.
+Possibly it’s unable to say “no” to anyone because we have a very strong desire to be needed.
+Or it looks like obsessively thirsting for marriage or dreaming about a better marriage because you’re obviously hungry to be adored.
+Also, it may look like being haunted by your desire for the right car or the right house or the right title at work: all because you seek the applause that comes from men, instead of God.

 Pride Comes Before A Fall Every Time!